ubernostrum/django-registration/docs/quickstart.rst

 Setting up URLs
 ~~~~~~~~~~~~~~~

-Each bundled registration workflow in django-registration includes
+Each bundled registration workflow in django-registration includes a
-a Django URLconf which sets up URL patterns for :ref:`the views in
+Django URLconf which sets up URL patterns for :ref:`the views in
 django-registration <views>`, as well as several useful views in
 ``django.contrib.auth`` (e.g., login, logout, password
 change/reset).
 The URLconf for the HMAC activation workflow can be
-found at ``registration.backends.hmac.urls``, and so can simply be
+found at ``registration.backends.hmac.urls``, and so can be included
-included in your project's root URL configuration.
-For example, to
+in your project's root URL configuration.
+For example, to place the
-place the URLs under the prefix ``/accounts/``, you could add the
+URLs under the prefix ``/accounts/``, you could add the following to
-following to your project's root URLconf:
+your project's root URLconf:

 .. code-block:: python